 Monday, April 18, 2011

-It's no secret I'm not a morning person.
-I do, however, like having some time to myself before starting the day, so I get things going in the kitchen before waking up Cal (Abbott tends to wake up on his own).
-With this recipe, all the work is done up front, leaving me free to linger by the bedside of the boy who insists he'll get up, 'as soon as I get out'.
-(I invented that line, Cal.
-I am not fooled.)
-As the mother of two boys who are always hungry, this is something I can get behind, full of fiber, protein and fruit.
-With this for breakfast, I can send them to school without worrying they'll be hungry by the time they get there.
+I'm not a morning person.
+I do, however, like having some time to myself before starting the day, so I get things going in the kitchen before waking the boys.
+When I make baked oatmeal for our breakfast, all the work is done up front, leaving me free to plant myself at the bedside of the boy who insists he'll get up, 'as soon as I get out,' but never does.
+Baked oatmeal is full of fiber, protein and fruit, and with our bellies full of it, I don't worry the boys will be hungry by the time they get to school.

 by Heidi Swanson, slightly adapted from Super Natural Every Day